peterstansfeld/palavo/README.md

 #### PALAVO_CONFIG=1

-"That's all well and good," I hear you say "but can't the Pico 2 output DVI with its RP2350's HSTX peripheral?".
+"That's all well and good" I hear you say ", but can't the Pico 2 output DVI with its RP2350's HSTX peripheral?".
 Well, yes it can.
 Try this:

 ### Hardware